Zurc/lasaldelavida/episodio5-learning.md

 >
 >  observers: they have the 3 methods: onNext(), onError(), onComplete()

 >  Observer interface is similar to Iterator interface.
 The difference is how you interact with a collection (source).
-While iterators let a consumer pull data from a source, observers let a source push data to an observer
+While iterators let a consumer pull data from a source (the consumer ask an Iterable for iterators and pull each value from the iterator), observers let a source push data to an observer

 ### 7 Jan 2020